AdobeDocs/commerce-merchant-services.en/help/catalog-service/taxes.md

 * The `transform` block prepends 'Core_' to any queries and types coming from the Commerce core application.
 This prevents possible naming clashes with Catalog Service.
 * Extends the `ComplexProductView` and `SimpleProductView`types with a new field called `priceWithTaxes`.
 * Adds a custom resolver for the new field.

+Create the mesh with the [create command](https://developer.adobe.com/graphql-mesh-gateway/gateway/create-mesh/#create-a-mesh-1) with the `mesh.json` file.

 ### GraphQL query